vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  Contains parent-scope attribute bindings that are not recognized (and extracted) as props.
-When a component doesn't have any declared props, this essentially contains all parent-scope bindings except for `class` and `style`, and can be passed down to an inner component via `v-bind="$attrs"` - useful when creating higher-order components.
+  Contains parent-scope attribute bindings (except for `class` and `style`) that are not recognized (and extracted) as props.
+When a component doesn't have any declared props, this essentially contains all parent-scope bindings (except for `class` and `style`), and can be passed down to an inner component via `v-bind="$attrs"` - useful when creating higher-order components.

 ### vm.$listeners